Topological mixing in CAT(-1) metric spaces: Proof of topological mixing

 \section{Proof of topological mixing}

 For the proof of theorem \ref{main} we follow closely the idea used by Eberlein in \cite{Ebe2} in the proof of topological mixing of the geodesic flow on Riemannian manifolds of non-positive curvature.
-However, since we deal with a more general class of spaces, the difficulties which arise here are of much different nature.
-As usual, the letter $X$ will denote a geodesically complete hyperbolic space satisfying conditions (U) and (C) with connected boundary $\partial X$, $\Gamma$ a non-elementary group of isometries of $X$ and $Y$ the quotient space $Y=X$/ \negthinspace$\Gamma.$ Moreover, $GY$ is the quotient metric space $GX$/ \negthinspace$\Gamma$ as described in section \ref{quo} above.
-We first establish the following
+However, since we deal with a more general class of spaces, the difficulties which arise here are of a different nature.
+We first establish the following:

 \begin{proposition} Let $X,Y$ and $\Gamma$ be as in theorem \ref{main} above.
-If $ \Omega=GY$ then there exists a geodesic $g$ whose strong stable set $ W^{ss}\left( g\right) $ satisfies $\overline{W^{ss}\left( g\right) }=GY.$ \end{proposition}
+If $\Omega=GY$, then there exists a geodesic $g$ whose strong stable set $W^{ss}\left( g\right) $ satisfies $\overline{W^{ss}\left( g\right) }=GY.$ \end{proposition}